 Student Handbook - Conduct Code

-The VP of Student Affairs/Dean of Students may review all materials presented at the hearing and may consult with the chair of the appropriate hearing board on questions of judicial procedure; and the Director of Student Conduct, on questions of appropriateness of the sanction(s).
+The Vice President For Student Affairs and Dean of Students may review all materials presented at the hearing and may consult with the chair of the appropriate hearing board on questions of judicial procedure; and the Director of Student Conduct, on questions of appropriateness of the sanction(s).

 Appeals shall be submitted based on the student’s ability to demonstrate that: